jrialland/python-astar/README.rst

 This is the method that one would provide in order to give to the algorithm the description of the graph to use during for computation.

+Alternately, your override method may be named "path\_neighbors".
+Instead of your node, this method receives a "SearchNode" object whose "came_from" attribute points to the previous node; your node is in its "data" attribute.
+You might want to use this if your path is directional, like the track of a train that can't do 90° turns.

-This method must be implemented in a subclass.
+One of these methods must be implemented in a subclass.

 distance\_between
 ~~~~~~~~~~~~~~~~~